indieisaconcept/gulp-config/README.md

 **`gulp-config`** will auto discover by default any tasks located in the nearest `tasks` directory.
 This directory can be changed by passing in options when first intializing `gulp-config` ( see options )

+**Take a look at this projects gruntfile and tasks directory for a working example.**

 ## config

 When tasks are registered via `gulp-config`, all sub targets will be made available via the parent task name.
 So for example running `> gulp jshint` will run all `jshint` targets whilst `> gulp jshint:foo` will only run the foo target.